classgraph/classgraph/README.md

 As of version 1.90.0, FastClasspathScanner performs multithreaded scanning, which overlaps disk/SSD reads, jarfile decompression and classfile parsing across multiple threads.
 This typically reduces scan time by 30-60%.
 (The speedup will increase by a factor of 2 on the second and subsequent scan of the same classpath by the same JVM instance, because disk/SSD read bandwidth is the bottleneck, and file content is cached within a JVM session.)

-Note that any custom MatchProcessors that you add are all run on a single thread, so they do not need to be threadsafe (though it's a good habit to always write threadsafe code even in supposedly single-threaded contexts).
+Note that any custom MatchProcessors that you add are all currently run on a single thread, so they do not necessarily need to be threadsafe (though it's a good futureproofing habit to always write threadsafe code even in supposedly single-threaded contexts).

 ## Debugging